Csevilla0207/csevilla_assignment01/README.md

 - `cd`: [Used to change directories]
 - `code`: [Used to open VS code and create a repository]
 - `ls`: [Used to manage and navigating files]

+## Why Version Control is Important

+With version control, it is possible to:

+- View project history
+- Track changes
+- Backup and recovery
+- Risk mitigation